-- "Need" must be considered in the context of the "Potential for increased walking and bicycling" for all ages and varying abilities. - "The proposed project will address" must be considered in all of the following "needs": - o the lack of connectivity, - o the lack of mobility for non-motorized users, - o local health concerns - To receive the maximum points, applicants must demonstrate all of the above aspects of "need" for each improvement category. - Since each category addresses a different need, the answers provided should be specific to the improvement category. - The applicant should discuss how the project meets the needs of vulnerable and underserved populations, including disadvantaged communities (if applicable), older adults, and persons with disabilities. - The amount of points an applicant/project receives on this sub-question is not impacted by the number of categories documented for addressing the active transportation need. - An application only documenting one category has the potential to receive full points as long as it can fully meet the scoring criteria.
+- "Need" must be considered in the context of the "Potential for increased walking and bicycling" for all ages and varying abilities. - "The proposed project will address" must be considered in all of the following "needs": - o the lack of connectivity, - o the lack of mobility for non-motorized users, - local health concerns - To receive the maximum points, applicants must demonstrate all of the above aspects of "need" for each improvement category. - Since each category addresses a different need, the answers provided should be specific to the improvement category. - For combined I/NI projects, evaluators should evaluate how the non-infrastructure programming will address the needs identified in Part A. Applicants should discuss how the non-infrastructure program will: - o provide new skills and familiarity to the community - o induce mode shift - o enhance connectivity, mobility, and health - o introduce the community to existing and new improvements - The applicant should discuss how the project meets the needs of vulnerable and underserved populations, including disadvantaged communities (if applicable), older adults, and persons with disabilities. - The amount of points an applicant/project receives on this sub-question is not impacted by the number of categories documented for addressing the active transportation need. - An application only documenting one category has the potential to receive full points as long as it can fully meet the scoring criteria.
 It is up to the applicant to demonstrate that additional categories are not appropriate for the project to better or more fully address the need. - Applications documenting numerous categories should not automatically receive additional points.
 It is up to the applicant to demonstrate that the project scope connected to each category is relevant to the non-motorized users' needs in the project limits.